duongtd23/AWSIMScriptPy-Client/README.md

 You can define new actions by extending the `Action` class (defined in [core/action.py](core/action.py) file), and implementing the `_do(actor, global_state)` method.
 This method is called when the action is triggered for the given `actor`, with the current `global_state`.
 See the existing actions in [actions](actions) folder for reference.

 Similarly, you can define new trigger conditions.
 If the condition involves numeric comparisons (like distance or speed comparisons), we recommend to use the predefined wrapper class `Measurement` (defined in [core/trigger_condition.py](core/trigger_condition.py) file) to implement the condition.
 See the existing conditions like `distance_to_ego` and `actor_speed` for reference.

+### Example Scenarios
+In the [scenarios](scenarios) folder, you can find some example scenarios that demonstrate the expressiveness of AWSIM-ScriptPy.